junaidaziz/ecommerce-search/README.md

 npm install
 ```

-This will also install **DaisyUI**, a Tailwind CSS component library used throughout the app, and run `prisma generate` to build the Prisma client.
+This will also install **DaisyUI**, load your `.env` file and run `prisma generate` to build the Prisma client.

+During postinstall your environment variables are read automatically so the database and Prisma client are ready without additional steps.

 3. **Configure environment variables**